U-Haul driver Weng Sor was suffering from 'mental health crisis' during rampage, NYPD says

 Sor was in Florida where he rented the U-Haul van in West Palm Beach and began driving to New York, passing through South Carolina.

-Police didn’t officially released the name of the dead 44 year-old man, who was described as a single father of two children and driving a moped when he was struck.

-One of the remaining injured was in still critical condition said police, while the others , including a police officer, were recovering from broken bones and other injuries.
+One of the remaining injured was in critical condition, said police, while the others, including a police officer, were recovering from broken bones and other injuries.

-There was no immediate information as to when Sor would be arraigned on charges, officials said.
+There was no immediate information as to when Sor would be arraigned, officials said.

+On Monday, Sewell described the driver's alleged actions as a “violent rampage" through Brooklyn.

+The incident began when the U-Haul struck a victim at the intersection of Fifth Avenue and Senator Street in the Bay Ridge neighborhood of Brooklyn, police said.
+The driver then struck a man on an electric bike less than a half-mile away at the intersection of 5th Avenue and Bay Ridge Parkway, police said.